-No, trimming your hair often to promote hair growth is a myth.
+No, dermatologists answered that trimming your hair often to promote hair growth is a myth.
 Your hair growth is based solely on hair follicles in your scalp which determine how your hair grows.
 Therefore, cutting the ends doesn't affect the follicles which are located in your scalp.

 The myth is due to a perceived increase in hair growth after cutting and from the reduced hair breakage after your trim the ends.